Register to vote, apply for a postal vote or proxy vote

 How to register to vote

 You must be on the register of electors to vote.
-Each autumn, every household in Edinburgh is sent a registration form.
+In July, every household will be sent a registration form.
 You can register to vote or update your name, address or other details on the electoral register at any time on the GOV.UK website.
 You can also register by calling the Electoral Registration Office.